Will Marquette cover the spread vs. Georgetown? Betting Trends, Record ATS

 Marquette vs. Georgetown: Betting Trends, Record ATS, Home/Road Splits - December 22

-The No. 6 Marquette Golden Eagles (9-3, 0-1 Big East) are heavy favorites (-18.5) as they look to build on a four-game home winning streak when they square off against the Georgetown Hoyas (7-5, 0-1 Big East) on Friday, December 22, 2023 at Fiserv Forum.
-The game airs at 7:00 PM ET on Fox Sports 1.
-The over/under in the matchup is 150.5.
+The No. 6 Marquette Golden Eagles (9-3, 0-1 Big East) are heavy favorites (-16.5) as they look to build on a four-game home win streak when they square off against the Georgetown Hoyas (7-5, 0-1 Big East) on Friday, December 22, 2023 at Fiserv Forum.
+The contest airs at 7:00 PM ET on Fox Sports 1.
+The point total is set at 149.5 in the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!